Baeldung/spring-security-registration/README.md

 You also need to use your own host, you can use Amazon or Google for example.
 You may also setup an email server locally.
 See "email.properties.localhost.sample" for more details.

+### AuthenticationSuccessHandler configuraion
+If you want to activate the configuration for the article [Custom Login Page for Returning User](http://www.baeldung.com/link-here), then you need to comment the @Component("myAuthenticationSuccessHandler") annotation in the MySimpleUrlAuthenticationSuccessHandler and uncomment the same in MyCustomLoginAuthenticationSuccessHandler.